SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/output_selection.rst

 ``Header/SelectOutput``.

-Note that if a the name used in the ``Select Output`` column does not exist as a section in the output selection YAML file, SWIFT will write all the available fields.
+Note that if a the name used in the ``Select Output`` column does not exist as a section in the output selection YAML file, SWIFT will exit with an error message.

 Using non-regular snapshot numbers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~